sirouk/ccxt-market-maker/README.md

 ```

 This script will:
+- ✅ Automatically install uv package manager and Python 3.12
+- ✅ Create and manage a virtual environment with all dependencies
 - ✅ Automatically install Docker and prerequisites
 - ✅ Guide you through setting up your market maker
 - ✅ Help manage multiple trading pairs